lgoyes/BookNotes/README.md

 # Book notes

-In this repo, I will take some notes of the book I've read.
+In this repo, I will take some notes of the books I've read.

 ## 2019: